bluepylons/USB-C-3-way-splitter/README.md

 This is a USB-C splitter that turns a 5V 3A-capable USB-C power source to 3 5V 1A USB sources.
 This is for using a single-port USB PD charger to charge multiple 5V USB-C devices at once.
 Files are done in KiCAD 8, and manufacturing files for JLCPCB are provided.
 An enclosure design is included.

-This is a work in progress.
 As of May 30th, 2024, The second revision has been prototyped, and the splitter functionality works.
-It needs some thermal verifiaction to ensure that temperatures on the SiP32509 high-side switch are acceptable when the full 3A are being drawn.
 A 3rd PCB revision with ESD protection(in the V3 folder) has its design done, but has not yet been prototyped.

 With the widespread prevalance of USB-C, I can now travel with a single compact 45W USB-C GaN charger and  cable, and charge all my devices (phone, laptop, camera, flashlight, power bank, headphones, etc.).
 However, having a single cable and single charger is often limiting when I need to charge multiple devices (especially overnight), and many USB-C devices only need 5V and not many watts.
 This splitter board is for charging those devices simultaneously with a single charger, without needing a bulkier multi-port charger and multiple cables.